-Unless your vision has changed, you may not give your eyes much thought when it comes to health.
+Unless your vision has changed, you may not health much thought.
 But it’s good for you to be familiar with what good eye health feels like, so if your eyes don’t feel quite right, you know what to look out for, what you can do and when to seek help.

-If you’ve noticed a change in your eyesight, you can find a whole range of eye conditions and vision problems below, alongside helpful information about their symptoms and treatment.
+If you’ve noticed a change in your eyes, you can find a whole range of vision and eye conditions and vision problems below, alongside helpful information about their symptoms and treatment.

-If you have one of the issues below with your eyes or vision, please call your nearest store directly to book an urgent eye health check.
-Do not book an eye test appointment online.
+If you have one of the problems below call your nearest store to book an urgent eye health check.

 • Sudden onset blurred vision